limitlessloop/vets.gov-status/scripts/migration_status/DVP.md

-VIPR Epics completed                              | Complete     | confirm w/ Tim Routing tab in VIPR workbook completed            | N/A     | Team began work before Ken/Intake team deployed workbook 100% complete pre-intake checklist                |  N/A    | Checklist under development by CAS; not yet available COMPLETED ALL (PRE Intake) Tasks                  | Green   | Usage data needed; confirm what is VA / user demand for this system
+VIPR Epics completed                              | Complete     | confirm w/ Tim Routing tab in VIPR workbook completed            | N/A     | Team began work before Ken/Intake team deployed workbook 100% complete pre-intake checklist                |  N/A    | Checklist under development by CAS; not yet available COMPLETED ALL (PRE Intake) Tasks                  | Complete   | Usage data needed; confirm what is VA / user demand for this system

 ### OIT Unified Intake (VIPR)
 Task                                                          | Status   | Comments (only if yellow or red)
 ------------                                                  | -------- | -------------
 VIPR ID created               |   Complete   | V17-01347-000
 VIPR workbook (tab for cloud) 100% completed              | N/A     | Workbook not yet deployed / available by Ken/Intake team.
-EPMO IA analysis completed              |      | Confirm with Rushika's team ECSO wave migration designated              |   Complete   | Wave 1 EPMO PM assigned              |  Complete    | Tim Robinson Confirmed adequate funding and resources in place for migration based on ROM              | Complete   | Decision finalized: migrate to cloud, decommission obsolete / duplicate system, or waiver (stay as is)         | Complete     |
+EPMO IA analysis completed              | Green     | Confirmed workign with Rushika's team; need to confirm with Ruchika if an IA analysis was completed
+ECSO wave migration designated              |   Complete   | Wave 1
+EPMO PM assigned              |  Complete    | Tim Robinson Confirmed adequate funding and resources in place for migration based on ROM              | Complete   | no ROM; funding for FY18; need funding FY19; need to know what project team will fund and what ECSO will fund
+Decision finalized: migrate to cloud, decommission obsolete / duplicate system, or waiver (stay as is)         | Complete     |
-CAS architecture review completed (proposed plan to refactor, rearchitect, etc.)        |      | CAS to do Approved architecture by ITOPs              |      | Chris Cardella's team to do; CAS to coordinate with Chris Intake checklist 100% completed               | N/A     | Checklist under development by CAS; not yet available
+CAS architecture review completed (proposed plan to refactor, rearchitect, etc.)        | Complete     | worked with ITOPS; completed Osama Lel-Zorkani (ITOPs)
+Approved architecture by ITOPs              |      | Chris Cardella's team to do; CAS to coordinate with Chris Intake checklist 100% completed               | N/A     | Checklist under development by CAS; not yet available
 COMPLETED ALL OIT Intake Tasks                 | Yellow     |